Skip to main content

 Engage

-The team hosted regular precinct meetings and sends regular email updates to all businesses in the precinct to update them on opportunities through the project and seek feedback.
+The team hosted regular precinct meetings and sends email updates to keep businesses informed about project opportunities and gather feedback.

 mdi information outline1